William-King977/eng84_cicd/CI, CD Jenkins Guide/README.md

 1. On your repository, click on **Setting**
 2. On the side tabs, click on **Webhooks** > **Add webhook**
 3. Enter the Payload URL as `http://jenkins_ip:8080/github-webhook/`
-4. For the Content type, select `apllication/json`
+4. For the Content type, select `application/json`
 5. For the events to trigger, select **Send me everything**
 6. Ensure **Active** is checked and click **Add webhook**
+7. NOTE: if the Jenkins server updates/reboots, the Payload URL needs to be updated

 ## Step 3: Creating Jenkins Jobs
 1. On the Jenkins Dashboard, click on **New Item** (side tabs)